Shall I tell of stars hidden by the queen?

 or just what has me fast

-trapped by one arm
+trapped by my bad arm

-dragged on the ground
+dragged along the ground

 oh God here we go